el3um4s/strani-anelli-blog/_posts/2021/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript.md

 }
 ```

 That's all for today's problem.
 But before saying goodbye, I want to give a little consideration.
 When I decided to participate in this **Dev Advent Calendar** I didn't know how difficult the questions would be.
 The puzzles are fast.
 Writing these post less.
 But I find it very instructive to report what I am learning.
-I realize that I have never spent time on these kinds of problems, and in some cases I have always considered them beyond my abilities.
+I realize that I have never spent time on this kind of problems, and in some cases I have always considered them beyond my abilities.
 I also like the presence of tests: the possibility to test code in real time is very useful.
 In the future I will have to look for other contests like this.